Cherreads

 Her fingers slipped away from mine slowly, as if reluctant to break the moment, and her posture straightened back to its usual poised form.

 She nodded once, her voice even.
-"Thank you, Harin."
+"Understood."

 As Yuna turned to walk ahead, I followed beside her in silence.